Asus Eee: Eee PC

 The Asus Eee PC was a subnotebook/netbook computer.
-At the time of its introduction in fall 2007, it was noted for its combination of a light weight, Linux-based operating system, solid-state drive and relatively low cost.
+At the time of its introduction in fall 2007, it was noted for its combination of a lightweight, Linux-based operating system, solid-state drive and relatively low cost.
 Newer models have added the option of the Windows 7 operating system, dual-core Intel Atom CPUs, and traditional hard disk drives, and have also increased in price, though they remain relatively inexpensive as laptops, and notably inexpensive for ultra-small laptops.

 EeeBox PC

 Asus EeeBox PC was a nettop (desktop for the internet) counterpart to the Asus Eee PC netbook (notebook for the internet).
 Its motherboard employs Splashtop technology called "ExpressGate" by Asus.